Court Chapel in the Würzburg Residence, Germany

 From the bold and the beautiful art of the 17th century to the exuberant Rococo architecture of the 18th, nothing tells the creative story of this period more eloquently than the profusion of great masters and masterpieces it produced.
 From Italy to France, Spain to England and the far north, art in the Age of Absolutism was rich, dynamic, and complex, ranging from elegant works of extraordinary classical beauty to highly dramatic, emotive and spiritual visions, and to those of quiet restraint.

-Art historian Karin Alexis places the Baroque and Rococo movements within an historical and cultural context; emphasizes artistic styles, the expansion of subject matter; and focuses on major masters and pivotal masterpieces.
+Art historian Rocky Ruggiero places the Baroque and Rococo movements within a historical and cultural context; emphasizes artistic styles and the expansion of subject matter; and focuses on major masters and pivotal masterpieces.

 Renaissance versus Baroque; late 16th-century eclecticism and 17th-century developments; creating a bold new classicism; the importance of Rome; the completion of St. Peter’s; Bernini, Caravaggio, and Carracci.